 The Royal National Park is one of Australia‘s most beautiful national parks and also one of the easiest to access from a major city.
-Despite the proximity of Sydney, the wilderness feeling while exploring its many walking tracks has stayed intact.
+Despite the proximity of Sydney, the wilderness feel while exploring its many walking tracks has stayed intact.
 Every time, I feel small and vulnerable when I admire the broken multicoloured and gigantic cliffs threatening to collapse into the crashing waves just below.

 Not only is the Royal National Park remarkable for its beauty, but it is also of historical importance.
 It was established in 1879, making it Australia’s oldest national park and the second oldest in the world after Yellowstone National Park in the United States.

 What to do in the Royal National Park?

 Take your time.
 Explore everywhere if you can.
 It’s a stunning place.

 But if your time is limited, I have listed below my recommendations.
 If you’ve been to the Royal National Park, I’d love to hear what you liked there: please leave a comment at the end of the article!

 Although it’s one of the most popular spots in the Royal National Park, it shouldn’t be missed.